-Passing an online exam and completing a course evaluation will be required to earn continuing education credit.
+Passing an online exam will be required to earn continuing education credit.

 Live Webinars allow presenter and participant interaction.
-The exam and course evaluation for these courses must be completed within 7 days of the event.
+The exam for these courses must be completed within 7 days of the event.

 On-demand courses include texts, video and audio recordings of live webinars, and multimedia formats.
-The exam and course evaluation for on-demand courses must be completed within 30 days of course registration.
+The exam for on-demand courses must be completed within 30 days of course registration.

-To participate in the course, complete the exam and course evaluation, and earn continuing education credit, you must be a AudiologyOnline member.
+To participate in the course, complete the exam, and earn continuing education credit, you must be a AudiologyOnline member.
 Participants must complete the entire course; partial credit is not allowed.

 AudiologyOnline is committed to ensuring accessibility to the widest possible audience.
 We are continually improving the user experience for everyone.
 If you have questions, requests, or would like to report an accessibility-related issue, please email firstname.lastname@example.org.
 We will review your request and respond in a timely manner.